For anyone who has ever worked in retail, it’s an objective truth that the job can be challenging for many different reasons.

 Regardless of the words you choose, put on a big smile and make it clear that you’re ready to help.

 In public, most people will respond when they’ve been spoken to, even by a stranger.
-The way in which they respond is another great opportunity to get a sense for their mood and what they might need.
+The way in which they respond is another great opportunity to get a sense of their mood and what they might need.

 If they sound frustrated, make a quick offer to help.
 If the customer declines the offer, don’t continue on into a lengthy update on current sales and new products.